-Online Follett sells all required and recommended textbooks for the courses taught at CNU.
+Follett Virtual Campus sells all required and recommended textbooks for the courses taught at CNU.
 Reference materials, study aids and a diverse selection of books are also available via an online store.

-Visit the Captains Locker website: www.captainslocker.com to order your textbooks and general merchandise that will ship to you.
+Visit the online textbook website: www.cnutextbooks.com to order all of your course materials to be shipped to you.